Can Diabetes Cause Headaches?

 - Hot and cold compresses.
 Sometimes one works better than the other.
 For a cold compress, take an ice pack, or frozen bag of vegetables and lie down and put it on your forehead.
 For a hot compress a towel of some sorts with warm (not hot) water would work for your neck, or shoulders.
 You can do both simultaneously.
 Try it until you feel relief.

 - Ginger root.
 Ginger has always been a good choice to treat nausea.
 When I was a kid my mom always gave me ginger ale.
 It worked wonders!
 If you’re a tea drinker, then make up a cup of ginger root tea.
+It will help soothe you!

 - Try butterbur.
 This plant is related to daisies and was used as a natural remedy for headaches way back when the Native Americans discovered it.
 There are chemicals that aid in blood flow.
 It also helps with when your blood pressure is high, it helps control it thus reducing the migraine.